Investigating a noise complaint

 We then need to substantiate what is in the diary.
 This is so when we take formal action we can justify it, if necessary, in court because we have witnessed it for ourselves.

-- We will review the information provided – if no Statutory Nuisance action is available we will advise you of this and other options available to you.
+- We will review the information provided – if no Statutory Nuisance action is available we will advise you of this and other options available.

 - If the forms show a pattern to the disturbance we may arrange to visit at times when the disturbance is likely to be happening.